Outsourced-Logic/Reddit-Comment-Remover/README.md

 Copyright 2023, Outsourced-Logic

-This file is part of "Reddit Comment Remover", an open-source browser extension that automatically deletes comment history from a user's personal profile.
+This file is part of "Reddit Comment Remover", an open-source browser extension that automatically deletes comment history from a Reddit user's personal profile.
 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.

 You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0